Irina-Camelia Begu: 2023–2024: First WTA 1000 quarterfinal since 2016, Romanian No. 1

-Begu hits a forehand in her semifinal at the 2024 Montreux Nestlé Open.
+Begu hits a forehand in her semifinal at the 2024 Montreux Open.

 At the 2023 Miami Open, she reached the second round saving five set points against Alexandra Eala.
 She lost to 23rd seed Zheng Qinwen.
 At the same tournament she reached the quarterfinals in doubles with Anhelina Kalinina as an alternate pair.

 Seeded 31st at the 2023 Madrid Open, she reached the quarterfinals for the third time at this tournament, defeating Karolína Muchová, 33rd seed Shelby Rogers and 14th seed Liudmila Samsonova, before losing to ninth seed Maria Sakkari.
 As a result, she became the Romanian No. 1 female player ahead of Simona Halep, at world No. 27, on 8 May 2023.

-A year later, when she entered the 2024 Madrid Open ranked No. 128 using protected ranking, after a six months hiatus from the WTA Tour, she defeated wildcard Linda Fruhvirtová in the first round, going out in round two against 18th seed Madison Keys Also using protected ranking at the next WTA 1000, the 2024 Italian Open, Begu reached the fourth round with wins over qualifier Rebeka Masarova, lucky loser Océane Dodin by retirement and 27th seed Elise Mertens in straight sets, before losing to 13th seed Danielle Collins.
+A year later, when she entered the Madrid Open ranked No. 128 using protected ranking, after a six months hiatus from the WTA Tour, she defeated wildcard Linda Fruhvirtová in the first round, going out in round two against 18th seed Madison Keys Also using protected ranking at the next WTA 1000, the 2024 Italian Open, Begu reached the fourth round with wins over qualifier Rebeka Masarova, lucky loser Océane Dodin by retirement and 27th seed Elise Mertens, in straight sets, before losing to 13th seed Danielle Collins.